ebobtron/Speller-BigBoard/README.md

 nod to Pablo for suggesting the automation

-contributors:  	Brian theB264, Pablo, Josh joshfischer1108, Chris h-chris
+contributors: Brian theB264, Chris h-chris, Josh joshfischer1108, Pablo